Focus on fibre

 So that’s why we developed vedge bars.

-Made with c50-70% dried veg, which is naturally high in both soluble and insoluble fibre, each bar has at least 3g of whole food fibre.
-And they’re at least one of your five a day from veg (see our earlier post about the power of veg here), with nothing artificial.
+Made with c60-70% whole foods, which are naturally high in both soluble and insoluble fibre, each bar has at least 3.7g of whole food fibre.
+And they’re two of your five a day (see our earlier post about the power of veg here), with nothing artificial.

-Available in a range of enticing flavours, they’re a tasty and easy way of naturally eating more fibre, helping you to snack well and feel fantastic.
+Available in a range of enticing flavours, they’re a tasty and easy way of naturally eating more fibre.

-Sign up at the bottom of this page to be notified of our next product releases and future posts.
+Sign up at the bottom of this page to be notified of our next product releases and future blog posts.